-“All businesses have busy times and using Messaging as an alternative to minimise on-hold times during peak periods seemed like a good place to start.
+“All businesses have busy times and using Messaging as an alternative to minimize on-hold times during peak periods seemed like a good place to start.
 We chose WhatsApp because of its wide-spread use and simple interface,” he said.

 In Australia, health insurance company BUPA launched its WhatsApp business account to better serve its current and prospective customers.
-With the pandemic shutting down physical contact centres, customers had the option to message consultants as well as get information on insurance plans.
+With the pandemic shutting down physical contact centers, customers had the option to message consultants as well as get information on insurance plans.
 Bupa customer service director, Daryl Niemandt, said introducing the messaging app as an option for customers was natural because it was part of many people’s social lives.

 With contact centres being busy all the time, customers would appreciate a messaging option which they can communicate with at their own convenience.
-WhatsApp’s simple user interface and widespread take-up rate also favoured the company’s decision to implement the interactive channel.
+WhatsApp’s simple user interface and widespread take-up rate also favored the company’s decision to implement the interactive channel.